josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 When you use the Schematics CLI to create a blank schematics project, the new blank schematic is the first member of the collection, and has the same name as the collection.
 When you add a new named schematic to this collection, it is automatically added to the  `collection.json`  schema.

-In addition to the name and description, each schematic has a `factory` property that identifies the schematic's entry point.
+In addition to the name and description, each schematic has a `factory` property that identifies the entry point of the schematic.
-In the example, you invoke the schematic's defined functionality by calling the `helloWorld()` function in the main file,  `hello-world/index.ts`.
+In the example, you invoke the defined functionality of the schematic by calling the `helloWorld()` function in the main file,  `hello-world/index.ts`.

 <div class="lightbox">